 Close Conversations - The (He)Art of Chamber Music

-Join RIAM Director Deborah Kelleher as she discovers the delights of one of classical music's greatest forms - chamber music.
+Join RIAM Director Deborah Kelleher as she discovers the delights of one of classical music's greatest forms - Chamber Music.
+(Choose from "In Person" or "Live Online" (ZOOM) attendance.)

 Description